leecvz/portfolio_projects/README.md

 To be completed

+## Medium SEO

+Scraped more than 700 of the top data science articles from medium.com to extract insights as to how write better data science articles

 ## The Co-Op Space Invaders Project

 This is a 2 player space invaders game with a parralaax background made with pygame whose difficult progress as you play further.